somod-dev/somod/packages/docs/src/reference/cli.md

 npx somod build
 ```

 Validates the source and generates `build` directory.
-The directory strcuture is explained in detail [here](/reference/main-concepts/directory-structure).
+The directory structure is explained in detail [here](/reference/main-concepts/directory-structure).

 #### Command Options